Determination of the $\phi$-meson production process and its absorption cross section via directed flow: UrQMD and resonances

 \section{UrQMD and resonances}

-We will employ the UrQMD transport model (v4.0) \cite{Bass:1998ca,Bleicher:1999xi} to simulate the dynamics of Au+Au reactions at $\sqrt{s_{NN}}=$ 3 GeV and compare the results to recent (preliminary) STAR data.
-The STAR experiment has published the directed flow $v_1(y)=\left<p_x / p_T \right>(y)$ of different identified hadrons, where $y$ is the rapidity in the center of mass frame of the collision, $p_x$ is the momentum in x-direction and $p_T$ is the transverse momentum of a hadron.
+We will employ the UrQMD transport model (v4.0) \cite{Bass:1998ca,Bleicher:1999xi} to simulate the dynamics of Au+Au reactions at ${\sqrt{s_{NN}}= 3}$ GeV and compare the results to recent (preliminary) STAR data.
+The STAR experiment has published the directed flow

+of different identified hadrons, where $y$ is the rapidity in the center of mass frame of the collision, $p_x$ is the momentum in x-direction and $p_T$ is the transverse momentum of a hadron.
 The averaging is done in a given rapidity bin $y$ and $p_T$ acceptance of the experiment.\\

 The production of hadrons in the UrQMD transport model \cite{Bass:1998ca,Bleicher:1999xi,Bleicher:2022kcu} proceeds through different channels: The excitation and de-excitation (decay) of hadronic resonances, of a string and the annihilation of a particle with its anti-particle.
 The probabilities of the different processes are governed by their reaction cross sections.
 These cross sections serve as input for the model and are taken, whenever possible, from experimental measurements of elementary (binary) collisions.
-The $\phi$-meson production at near- and subthreshold energies is also treated, in analogy to $\rho$-meson production via the decay of a heavy resonance $N^* \rightarrow N + \phi$ \cite{Steinheimer:2015sha}.
+The basic input for our model calculations are the elementary hadron scattering cross sections in the vacuum.
+For some reactions, these are known and explicitly measured and for others they are inferred.
+For example, the $K^+ + p$ cross section has been measured explicitly and this is what is used as input in the UrQMD simulations.
+The $\phi+p$ cross section is not explicitly measured.
+What is used in the UrQMD model is calculated from detailed balance using the $\phi$ production cross section in p+p collisions \cite{Steinheimer:2015sha} which is what we refer to as the default cross section.
+The $\phi$-meson production at near- and subthreshold energies is treated, in analogy to $\rho$-meson production via the decay of a heavy resonance $N^* \rightarrow N + \phi$ \cite{Steinheimer:2015sha}.
 The $\phi$ absorption cross section is in turn coupled via detailed balance to the partial decay width.
 It is important to note that this process always couples the $\phi$ to its parent baryonic resonance and one would assume that the meson inherits the flow properties from the baryons, i.e. following the baryon flow.
 This is different from what one would expect if the $\phi$ is produced e.g. from recombination of a pair of $s + \overline{s}$ quarks.

 In order to describe the flow of bulk matter at STAR fixed target energies, the inclusion of a realistic equation of state (EoS), via the QMD potentials, is necessary.
 In the following we will employ the most recent version of the momentum dependent potentials from the CMF model which have been shown to describe proton and hyperon flow as well as strange hadron production yields as measured by the HADES and STAR experiments \cite{Steinheimer:2025jll,Steinheimer:2024eha,Reichert:2025rnw}.